path-find-er/stock-price-prediction/README.md

    ```

 3. Prepare your data:
-   - Place raw CSV files in the `data/raw/` directory
+   - Place raw CSV files in the `data/raw/` directory.
+Each CSV file should contain:
+     - `date`: Date and time (format: "YYYY-MM-DD HH:MM:SS")
+     - `price`: Stock price for the time period
+     - `volume`: Stock volume for the time period
+   - Name CSV files with the stock ticker (e.g., `SPY.csv` for S&P 500 ETF)
-   - Run the data processor:
+   - Process the data:
      ```
      python stock_data_processor.py
      ```